 1 – Does your brand require that you use an Approved Hotel Photographer?

 We have photographed hundreds of Choice Hotels in the past and were actually invited guests at the Choice Hotels Owner’s Council convention several years ago.
-As experienced as we are, we haven’t shot a Choice Hotel in years because they changed their requirements to only allow owners to use one of their contracted agencies for photos.
+As experienced as we are, we haven’t shot a Choice Hotel in years because they changed their requirements and require owners to use one of the agencies Choice has contracted with for photos.
 Sure, we could do a better job than many of the subcontracted photographers they choose but it does not matter if you can’t get our pictures approved.

 2 – What Type of Hotel Photography do you need and does your Hotel Photographer specialize in that type of photography?